-It’s funny how a piece of equipment can change how you think about a sport.
+It’s funny how a piece of equipment can change the way you think about a sport.
 Skiers in the forum are excited about wide waxless backcountry skis for powder in rolling terrain.
 In theory, I got it.

 But then I was in the Garnet Hill Ski Shop in North River NY, and actually saw for the first time, in real life, the Scarpa T4s pictured above.
 I’ve seen that photo many times, but had never seen them for real, in the plastic.